gbarkway/hypnospace-sitemap/src/page-serv-db/Readme.md

 # Page-service Database

 This is a container running mongodb.
 It populates using the data in captures.json.
-Page-serv uses it.

 To run: